prpole/dissertation/throughput/main.md

 is just a collection of atoms, no different than any other random speck of matter in the universe.
 It's we who understand it, and we who give it meaning....
 That's what makes Mars beautiful.
 Not the basalt and the oxides.

+[need the relevant bits of quote that talk about LIFE]

-    ...And yet the whole meaning of the universe, its beauty, is contained in the consciousness of intelligent life.
+> ...And yet the whole meaning of the universe, its beauty, is contained in the consciousness of intelligent life.
 We are the consciousness of the universe, and our job is to spread that around, to go look at things, to live everywhere we can.
 It's too dangerous to keep the consciousness of the